ZeinebMohamedElhanevy/ZeinebMohamedElhanevy/README.md

 Hi there!
 I'm an **Aspiring Full Stack Engineer** passionate about designing and implementing innovative solutions, With expertise in building scalable and secure web and mobile applications, I thrive on solving complex challenges through technology.

 ## 👩‍💻 About Me
-- 🎓 Ex-Google Developer Student Club Lead
+- 🎓 Google Developer Student Club Founder && Lead
 - 👩‍💻 Women Techmakers Ambassador.
 - 🛠️ I love contributing to open-source projects and tech communities.
 - 💡 My goal is to build impactful, user-centric digital solutions.